kathcode/Books/books/README.md

-# 1. Learning JavaScript Design Patterns
+# 1. Go to the wiki